enzoSorano/AssemblyGame/README.md

 # AssemblyGame
 This is a game that I made using Motorola 6800k Assembly

+This game was made in two weeks and showcases the following features:
+---
+1. User input control for the game entity.
+2. Bitmap background with entities moving over it.
+3. Physics update of the game entity.
+4. Fixed point math.
+5. Collision detection between game entities.
+6. A score indicator as a 7-segment LED.
+7. Data driven path movement for the duck.
+8. Sprite animations.

 # Ball Crush Game - Made In 68000k Assembly.

 #### To play the game: